b0tchsec/b0tchsec.github.io/2018/openctf/_posts/2018-08-12-do-the-needful.md

 =AAAAMjU/o7Z+0V17r06KDNmaZHQB1VSlR7wsTDuNk1ok3wfRPMl5YAAV/DwDzAIAERyH3wAAsVVGNBAIs4H
 ```

 This looks like a base64 string, however, with base64 encoding, the `=` character is used as padding and should only show up at the end of a base64 string, if at all.
-So let's try and regerse the string.
+So let's try and reverse the string.
 I wrote a quick Python script for this, and write the result to a file.

 ```
 from base64 import b64decode